mottosso/Qt.py/README.md

   do_pyside_stuff()
 ```

-**Override preferred choice**
+##### Override preferred choice

-If your system has multiple choices, one of which is preferred, you can override the dynamic discovery mechanism with this environment variable.
+If your system has multiple choices where one or more is preferred, you can override the preference and order in which they are tried with this environment variable.

 ```bash
 # Windows